AbdallaAbuShehab/forkfiy-recipeApp-vanilla-js/README.md

 # forkfiy-recipeApp
-Recipe application: its app for search any recipe with create or add recipe.
+Recipe application: its app for search any recipe with create or add your recipe.